OpenInternet/MyWebsiteIsDown/README.md

 MyWebsiteIsDown
 ===============

-Documentation and guides for withstanding DDoS Attacks
+Documentation and guides for withstanding DDoS Attacks.

+Many thanks to the providers and advisors.

+Translations and updates are invited.